falkr/ttm4115/pages/project/deliveries-t1.md

 # Feedback Document and Delivery

-On Teams, you find a template for the evaluation document, under `Semester Project / feedback-v1-team-xx.docx`.
+To allow both, your teachers and members of other teams to give you feedback, each team needs to create a feedback form.
+This can be done by the teammates together or by those members, to whom this task is assigned.
-Create a copy, and fill it out for your own team:
+You find a template for the evaluation document on Teams in channel `General` under `Semester Project / feedback-v1-team-xx.docx`.

-* Add team name and team members
+Create a copy, and fill the following out for your own team:

-* Follow the instructions in the document
+* Add your team name and team members.
-    * For each rubric, evaluate which level you have achieved for each criteria.
-Comment where necessary.
+* For each of the rubrics, make a short self-evaluation by assigning yourself one of the grades `excellent`, `good`, `sufficient`, or `not rateable`.
+If useful, comment why you assigned yourself the particular grade.
-    * Add up to three questions at the end of the document where you ask about particular help.
+* If you have some special problems addressed in the feedback, you can pose up to three questions at the end of the document.
+These questions should be answered by the people giving you feedback.

 # Delivery